Smart Contract Security Audits

 This ensures that no stone was left unturned when coding the smart contract and that all aspects of the smart contract are fully operational.
 Smart contract audits are typically divided in four phases, which include:

 During this phase, the auditing team closely looks at the contract.
-This is the stage where they detect anomalies or aspects within the smart contract that need to be reviewed before the contract goes live on the blockchain.
+This is the stage where they detect anomalies or aspects within the smart contract that need to be reviewed before the contract goes live on the blockchain. - Presentation.

 After analyzing the smart contract in depth, the auditing team will then present their findings and comments to the organization responsible for the smart contract.
-This is the stage where the organization responsible for the contract will learn about what needs to be reviewed and fixed before any further steps are taken.
+This is the stage where the organization responsible for the contract will learn about what needs to be reviewed and fixed before any further steps are taken. - Actions.

-After fully grasping what needs to be done before the contract can go live on the blockchain, the organization in charge can then make the necessary changes as per the recommendations of the auditing team.
+After fully grasping what needs to be done before the contract can go live on the blockchain, the organization in charge can then make the necessary changes as per the recommendations of the auditing team. - Final Analysis.

 Once all the corrections are made, the reviewing team must look at the smart contract again.
 That way, they find any other potential issues and let the client know before they finalize the contract and put it on the blockchain.